 The Magic Cow (Davie, Florida)

-The home of the Museum of Ice Cream pop-up also houses one of the best ice cream shops in the nation.
-“I came here for the first time two years ago and have been coming back with friends and family ever since,” Yelper Victoria F. raves.
-“They have so many flavors and all of them are amazing!
+The former home of the Museum of Ice Cream pop-up also houses one of the best ice cream shops in the nation.
+"I came here for the first time two years ago and have been coming back with friends and family ever since," Yelper Victoria F. raves about The Magic Cow.
+"They have so many flavors and all of them are amazing!
 This little mom and pop shop is way better than any of the ice cream chains nearby."